MRZER00/VT-SCAN/README.md

 This is a simple tool to utilize the basic functionality of the Private API From Virus Total. with this tool you can eaisly scan a IP , URL , Domain and Hash By send it to https://www.virustotal.com for analysis using thier API and Returns the result as either Malicious or Clean .
-\nNOTE: Asingle detection qualifies for being marked as Malicious.
+</br>NOTE: Asingle detection qualifies for being marked as Malicious.

 ** In order to use the API you must sign in https://www.virustotal.com/gui/sign-in.
 NOTE: you will find your personal API key in your personal settings section.